Service Desk Chatbot Guide (2026): What It Is and How to Deploy It (Downloadable Checklist Inside)

 4. Enhanced Employee Experience (EX)

-Employees want fast, reliable answers without sending emails or opening tickets for every minor issue.
-Chatbots make getting support across tools like Slack, MS Teams, or internal portals easy.
+Employees want fast, reliable answers without having to send emails or open tickets for every minor issue.

-Whether checking the reimbursement policy or finding out how to access the onboarding portal, employees can get answers by merely typing a prompt.
+All they have to do is type a prompt, whether checking the reimbursement policy or finding out how to access the onboarding portal.

 5. 24/7 Availability